ArweaveTeam/SmartWeave/README.md

 For information on how the contracts execute, how to write one, and the API, read the [Contract Guide](CONTRACT-GUIDE.md) and check some of the [examples](examples/)

+For information on how to create a new PST token, you can read the [PST Creation Guide](CREATE-PST.md).

 ## CLI Usage

 Clone this repository and run `npm install`.